 If you can’t contact your vet immediately, try giving a spoon of activated charcoal mixed with a glass of water.

-It initiates vomiting so that your dog babe can spit all the toxic prunes!
+It initiates vomiting so that your dog babe can spit

 In generic, utmost avoid giving prunes in dry, fresh, pitted or any form.
 Even prune juice is not recommended.